 But, when I read the last 3 ingredients- Inositol, Taurine and L-Carnitine, I was stumped.
 While I am not a nutritionist, I am a keen observer of nutritional labels, and these 3 terms left me wondering “kya hai ye?”
 (What is this?).
 The good news is that they are not preservatives.

 So, on further study, I realized that these 3 are synthetic nutritional supplements.
 Inositol (a Vitamin like substance or sometimes referred as B-8) and Carnitine (an amino-acid derivative) are listed under “Brain Development” feature in the Complan label.

 And yes, research on these 2 items suggests there may be some positive impact.
 But just like most studies on supplements, it is really hard to attribute causation.
 Same with Taurine.
 Taurine is an amino acid that is found naturally in meat, fish, dairy products and human milk, and it’s also available as a dietary supplement.
 While research is mixed, some studies suggest that taurine supplementation might improve athletic performance.
 In all these cases – the supplements are either a cheap filler, or an ok/good supplement for your body or maybe both.
 The scientists at Complan will know the exact answer, I am not sure.

 Either way, people seem to be comfortable buying these supplements in bulk and adding them to their workout drinks, etc. See taurine, inositol and l-carnitine products being sold in isolation.
 However, the supplement markets are out of control and have no regulation whatsoever, so the fact that they are available is not a convincing argument that our body necessarily needs them.

 In conclusion, I like the fact that Complan uses milk protein and not grains as their primary ingredient.
-But they also have some nutritional (supplements) ingredients which I don’t know why they are being added.
-I hope their label or website provided more information.
+But they also added some supplements ingredients like Inositol, Taurine, L-Carnitine and there is no clarity as to why they are being added.

 Another staple that has been around since I was a kid and much before that.